Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ### getting a web-page

 {% caption Here is the html you asked for! %}
-{% asset_img server-give-html.svg 525 200 the server giving a HTML file %}
+{% asset_img server-give-html.svg 525 200 "the server giving a HTML file 'the server giving a HTML file'" %}
 {% endcaption %}

 A *web-page* is just a *text file!* we call it *html file*… You can read [a lot more about HTML](https://en.wikipedia.org/wiki/HTML)